A Pretty Nice Life

 Did I mention how easy it is?

-- Then, fold two of the rectangles lengthwise in half, right sides facing out.
+STEP 2: Then, fold two of the rectangles lengthwise in half, right sides facing out, and place them on top of the base rectangle.
+(See image)

-- Next, place the two folded rectangles on top of the third piece.
-The two folded long edges should meet in the center; all your raw edges should be to the outside of the rectangle.
+The folded edges should meet in the center; all your raw edges should be to the outside of the rectangle.

 2. Easy lined fabric tissue cover tutorial with contrast piping